devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 SELECT SUM(sales) FROM orders WHERE company_name = 'Planet Express';
 ```

-In order to get the summation of our sales in each order a simplified algorith could be written like so
+In order to get the summation of our sales in each order a simplified algorithm could be written like so

 ```rust
 use std::collections::HashMap;